-Focus area Key initiatives 2024- 2025 2025- 2026 2026- 2027 2027- 2028 Net zero carbon Renewable electricity targets program: Continue to deliver a program of onsite renewable development and purchase of zero emission electricity.
-Construction greenhouse gas emissions reduction program: Continue to set and monitor contractor performance in the achievement of agreed construction greenhouse gas emission reductions. • Minimino Industry collaboration: Host and participate in industry forums to promote knowledge sharing and best practice such as the Sydney Metro Contractor Sustainability Forum, TfNSW Sustainable Procurement in Infrastructure program and Low Emissions Building Materials programs. • • • • Minimise environmental Construction greenhouse gas emissions reduction program: Continue to set and monitor contractor performance in the achievem of agreed construction greenhouse gas emission reductions.
-Industry collaboration: Host and participate in industry forums to promote knowledge sharing and best practice such as the Sydne Metro Contractor Sustainability Forum, TfNSW Sustainable Procurement in Infrastructure program and Low Emissions Building Materials programs. ise mmental t Sustainability ratings: Continue to deliver world leading sustainable performance in the design of metro infrastructure.
-Monitor compliance with regulatory approvals: Continue to maintain our low number of regulatory actions issued by environmental regulators through active monitoring and collaboration with delivery partners on the compliance of environmental and planning approvals: Continue to Minds STEAM Challenge 2024.
-Metro Art Program: Continue to elevate passenger journeys with art and engagement.
-Workforce Development and Industry Participation Plan: Lead, monitor and report on the delivery of the plan in collaboration with project delivery partners.
-Initiatives include Infrastructure Skills Legacy Program, Pre-Employment Program and the Skills and Employment Advisory Group. impact Monitor compliance with regulatory approvals: Continue to maintain our low number of regulatory actions issued by environmental regulators through active monitoring and collaboration with delivery partners on the compliance of environmental and planning approvals.
-Enriches communities FastTracking the Future program: Delivery of curriculum-linked learning resources and initiatives focused on science, technology, engineering, arts and mathematics including hosting Metro Minds STEAM Challenge 2024.
-Metro Art Program: Continue to elevate passenger journeys with art and engagement.
-Community focused Monitor compliance with regulatory approvals: Continue to maintain our low number of regulatory actions issued by environmental regulators through active monitoring and collaboration with delivery partners on the compliance of environmental and planning approvals.iesFastTracking the Future program: Delivery of curriculum-linked learning resources and initiatives focused on science, technology, engineering, arts and mathematics including hosting Metro Minds STEAM Challenge 2024.Metro Art Program: Continue to elevate passenger journeys with art and engagement.Workforce Development and Industry Participation Plan: Lead, monitor and report on the delivery of the plan in collaboration with project delivery partners.
-Initiatives include Infrastructure Skills Legacy Program, Pre-Employment Program and the Skills and Employment Advisory Group.
-Recognition of heritage Connecting with Country Framework: Embed the NSW Government Connecting with Country Framework in our delivery projects.
-Archaeology program: Undertake a program of heritage investigations at construction sites using best practice reuse and interpretation. •
+Focus area Key initiatives 2024- 2025 2025- 2026 2026- 2027 2027- 2028 Net zero carbon Renewable electricity targets program: Continue to deliver a program of onsite renewable development and purchase of zero emission electricity. • • • • Construction greenhouse gas emissions reduction program: Continue to set and monitor contractor performance in the achievement of agreed construction greenhouse gas emission reductions.
+Industry collaboration: Host and participate in industry forums to promote knowledge sharing and best practice such as the Sydney Metro Contractor Sustainability Forum, TfNSW Sustainable Procurement in Infrastructure program and Low Emissions Building Materials programs. • Minimise environmental Sustainability ratings: Continue to deliver metro infrastructure using sustainable design principles. impact Monitor compliance with regulatory approvals: Continue to maintain our low number of regulatory actions issued by environmental regulators through active monitoring and collaboration with delivery partners on the compliance of environmental and planning approvals.
+Enriches communities FastTracking the Future program: Delivery of curriculum-linked learning resources and initiatives focused on science, technology, engineering, arts and mathematics.
+Metro Art Program: Continue to make stations welcoming, safe and accessible public spaces.
+Workforce Development and Industry Participation Plan: Continue to collaborate with industry to implement social procurement policies and deliver initiatives that achieve greater participation of women in the construction sector, drive workforce and supply chain diversity targets, and skills development training including the Infrastructure Skills Legacy Program, Pre-Employment Program and the Skills and Employment Advisory Group. • • • Community focused Community open days and mobile information centre: A program of open days and pop up displays to inform and showcase progress on metro projects. • • • Sydney Metro online: Maintain an engaging and informative digital presence to ensure organisational transparency and that impacted communities remain informed and engaged. • Recognition of heritage Connecting with Country Framework: Embed the NSW Government Connecting with Country Framework in our delivery projects. • Archaeology program: Undertake a program of heritage investigations at construction sites using best practice reuse and interpretation.
+Heritage and conservation management-Ensure heritage values are respected, promoted and integrated into our infrastructure projects and our heritage assets are maintained in line with legislation, policy and best practice. • • •